Last Updated on March 8, 2023 by Timothy Byron Smith

 - There is more room to experiment with flavors and proportions.

-- More manual labour is required, for instance strength when using the french press, or whisking.
+- More manual labor is required, for instance, strength when using the french press, or whisking.

-- It is difficult to create the precise temperature for milk, water, and espresso.
-Whereas a super automatic espresso machine does it automatically.
+- It is difficult to create precise temperatures for milk, water, and espresso.
+Whereas a super-automatic espresso machine does it automatically.